raxoft/form_input/README.md

 Note that once again the original value is preserved in case of error, so it can be passed back to the user for fixing.

-Another example shows how to process credit card expiration field:
+Another example shows how to process a credit card expiration field:

 ``` ruby
   EXPIRY_ARGS = {